 Octopus may seem daunting to the uninitiated, but they are not that difficult to prepare.
 Octopus freeze very well, some hold that freezing actually increases the quality by tenderizing it, and so they are mostly offered cleaned and frozen.

 We’ve taste tested many kinds of octopus and our Portuguese octopus (which we believe is the best) comes to you frozen and all cleaned for your convenience.
-The meat is very white with a nice, firm texture If prepared correctly it is not tough and chewy, but actually quite tender.
-They taste to me kind of “scallopy” and “crabby” at the same time, and can be served in cold dishes as well as hot preparations.
+The meat is very white with a nice, firm texture.
+If prepared correctly, it is not tough or chewy, but actually quite tender.
+To me, they taste kind of “scallopy” and “crabby” at the same time, and can be served in cold dishes as well as hot preparations.

 Our Indian baby octopus, Amphioctopus membranaceus, are small and very tender.
 They are cleaned and frozen, head on, and are usually cooked that way as well.
 They are very versatile, used in salads with garlic, oil and parsley, marinated and grilled, sautéed, cooked in stews, and many other delicious preparations.